JaimeSanz28/Blood-Diamonds/README.md

   **➡️ SVC**

 ## Documentation 📃

-The data comes from Kaggle and it is divided into
+The data comes from Kaggle and it is divided into:
 - **1.:** train.csv: to train the dataset
 - **2.:** predict.csv: to predict the price for x diamond